jsom1/jsom1.github.io/_CheatSheets/Enumeration.md

 - Alternatively to rpcclient or SMBmap, use CrackMapExec: *crackmapexec smb <targetIP> --shares -U '' -p ''*
 - Alternatively to the previous commands, use Enum4Linux-ng: *git clone https://github.com/cddmp/enum4linux-ng.git*, then *cd enum4linux-ng* and *pip3 install -r requirements.txt*.
 Finally, run *./enum4linux-ng.py 10.129.14.128 -A*.

 # NFS enumeration
 Service/protocol: Network File System
 Port(s): 111, 2049
 Description: NFS is a network file system which has the same purpose as SMB: access file systems over a network as if they were local.
 However, NFS uses a different protocol and is only used between Linux and Unix systems.
 Therefore, NFS clients cannot communicate directly with SMB servers.
 NFS version 3.0 authenticates the client computer, but more recent versions (NFSv4) authenticates the user (as with SMB).
 Because NFS has less options than FTP or SMB, it is easier to configure and might have less misconfigurations.
 Anyways, the */etc/exports* file contains a table of physical filesystem on an NFS server that are accessible by the clients.
-It also shows which options it accepts.
+It also shows which options it accepts, some of which can be dangerous.
+For example, there is an *insecure* option which allows to use ports above 1024.
+If this is the case, any users can use those ports and interact with the service (the first 1024 can only be used by root).
+There can also be misconfigurations of file permissions, such as *rw* (read and write) permissions.\\
+If NFS is found to be running on the host, it can be footprinted with the following commands:\\
+- Use nmap: *sudo nmap <targetIP> -p111,2049 -sV -sC*
+- Use nmap's NSE scripts (such as rpcinfo): *sudo nmap --script nfs* <targetIP> -sV -p111,2049*
+- Show available NFS shares: *showmount -e <targetIP>*
+- Mount a share on our local machine: we start by creating a new empty directory folder to which the NFS share will be mounted.
+Once mounted, we can access it as anything else on our local system.
+Create a folder: *mkdir <sharename>*, mount it with *sudo mount -t nfs <targetIP>:/ ./<sharename>/ -o nolock*.
+Finally, we can access it: *cd <sharename>*, *tree .*.
+At this point, we can see the rights and the usernames and groups to whom the files belong.
+With this information, we can create those usernames, groups, UIDs and GUIDs on our system and modify the files (see below).
+- List contents with usernames and group names (once mounted): *ls -l mnt/nfs/*
+- List content with UIDs and GUIDs: *ls -n mnt/nfs/*
+- Finally, we unmount the share: *cd ..*, then *sudo umount ./<sharename>*.\\
+Example: CTF Squashed

 # SMTP enumeration
 Service/protocol: Simple Mail Transfer Protocol Port(s): 25
-Description:
+Description: this protocol is for sending emails in a network.
+It can either be used between an email client and an outgoing mail server, or between 2 SMTP servers.
+It is often used combined with IMAP or POP3, two protocols used to access and send emails.\\
+By default, SMTP servers accept connections on port 25 (newer servers can also use port 587) and it is unencrypted.
+As for DNS however, SMTP can be used in conjunction with SSL/TLS encryption to prevent unauthorized reading of data.\\
+To prevent spam, most modern SMTP servers support the protocol extension ESMTP (Extended SMTP) with SMTP-Auth.
+This latter is used to authenticate users, so that only those latter can send emails.
+When a client (known as the Mail User Agent (MUA)) sends an email, it then converts it into a header and a body, and sends those to the SMTP server.
+There, the Mail Transfer Agent (MTA) checks the email for size and spam and stores it.
+The MTA is often preceded by a Mail Submission Agent (MSA, also called Relay Server), which checks the origin of the email.
+Finally, the MTA searches the DNS for the IP address of the recipient mail server.
+When the data packets arrive there, they are reassembled to form a complete email and the mail delivery agent (MDA) transfers it to the recipient's mailbox.
+Those steps can be summarized as follows:\\
+Client (MUA) -> Submission Agent (MSA) -> Open Relay (MTA) -> Mail delivery agent (MDA) -> Mailbox (POP3/IMAP)\\
+The SMTP configuration file can be inspected with the following command: *cat /etc/postfix/main.cf | grep -v "#" | sed -r "/^\s*$/d"*.\\
+We can interact with an SMTP server by initiating a connection using telnet (the actual initialization of the session is done with the command *EHLO* or *HELO*): *telnet <tagetIP> 25*, then use a command like *EHLO <domainname>*.
+Depending on the configuration, the command *VRFY* can be used to check the existence of users on the system.
+After using telnet to connect (no need to use *EHLO*), we can for example *VRFY root*.
+Once again however, we could get false positives (response code 252) for any users we try depending on the configuration.\\
+We could use SMTP to send an email as follows:\\
+- Use telnet to connect: *telnet <FQDN/tagetIP> 25*
+- Initialize the session: *EHLO <hostname>*
+- Specify the sender: *MAIL FROM: <senderemail>*
+- Specify the recipient: *RCPT TO: <recipientemail>*
+- Type *data*
+- Type the subject of the email: *subject:<subject>*
+- Type the body of the mail.
+When done, type ".".
+There should be a confirmation message, saying the mail is queued.
+Finally, close the connection with *QUIT*.\\
+If an SMTP server is found on the host, here's how it can be footprinted:\\
+- Use nmap: *sudo nmap <targetIP> -sV -sC -p25*
+- Use nmap "smtp-open-relay" NSE script: *sudo nmap <targetIP> -p25 --script smtp-open-relay -v
+- Use smtp-user-enum tool (*sudo apt install smtp-user-enum* if necessary.
+Then the commands are shown with *smth-user-enum -h*): *smtp-user-enum -w 25 -M VRFY -U <wordlist.txt> -t <targetIP>*.
+In this command, -w is used to specify the waiting time for a reply, -M specifies the method to use for username guession (VRFY is the default, but it could also be EXPN or RCPT)

+# IMAP/POP3

 # SNMP enumeration
 Service/protocol: Simple Network Management Protocol Port(s): 161, 162 (UDP)